TiagoDiass/TiagoDiass/README.md

 ### Hey there! 👋

-- :man_technologist: Fullstack Web Developer with focus on Front-end.
+- :man_technologist: Front-end developer with focus on React and its ecosystem.
 I am passionate about building projects that impact people's lives :dizzy:
 - :briefcase: Currently working as a Front-end Developer with React
-- 💻 Techs: Javascript, Typescript, Vue.js, React, Next.js, Sass, Node.js, and **more**
+- 💻 Techs: Javascript, Typescript, React, Next.js, Vue.js, Sass, Node.js, and **more**
-- 🔎 Currently studying Next.js, UI components tests with React Testing Library, and GraphQL
+- 🔎 Currently studying Next.js, UI components documentation with Storybook, tests with React Testing Library, and GraphQL
 - :books: Graduated in Systems Analysis and Development at Fatec Mogi Mirim